Licensed by Somerset County Council for civil wedding ceremonies (click for info)

 The private car park is constructed in hard standing and has parking for fifty-six cars.
 More, if carefully parked.

 The bar measures 13ft (4 metres) by 13ft (4 metres) with an area of 146 sq. ft.
-(16 sq. m).
-Licensed bar suppliers are available from our preferred suppliers' list.
+(16 sq. m) (approved and fully-licensed bar suppliers are available from our Approved Suppliers' list).